bicCluster/learning-cluster/README.md

 2. During the installation, we need configured network of `losalamos` with eth1 and we don't need to configure the network of three innet machines during the install process.
 Thus when installing Ubuntu on the three innet machines, you can either chose eth0 or eth1 during network configuration step, and it will eventually show "network autoconfiguration failed", just ignore and continue.

 3. You probably want to install the OpenSSH during installation, so that you can then connect to the server using terminal in your own laptops.
+If you choose not to update the server automatically when you install the server, you might need to install the OpenSSH using `sudo apt-get install openssh-server`.
+If you still cannot install OpenSSH, please refer to [Here](http://askubuntu.com/questions/318012/openssh-server-package-not-available-on-12-04-2).

 4. `losamalos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.